Milešov: Administrative division

+Etymology

+The name Milešov is derived from the personal name Mileš, meaning "Mileš's (court)".

 Geography

 Milešov is located about 19 km southeast of Příbram and 50 km south of Prague.
 It lies in the Benešov Uplands.
 The highest point is the hill Bukovec at 554 m above sea level.
 The western and northern municipal border is formed by the Vltava River, respectively by the Orlík and Kamýk reservoirs, built on the Vltava.

 History

 The first written mention of Milešov is from 1323.
 The village was founded in the 14th century as a result of gold and antimony mining in the area.

 Transport

 There are no railways or major roads passing through the municipality.